Magnetic Anti-de Sitter Wormholes as seeds for Higgs Inflation: The Model

 Let us now assume that $\tilde{\rho}_{\rm rad}^E < 0$, with \be 0 \, > \, \tilde{U}_0 \tilde{\rho}_{\rm rad}^E \, \geq \, - \frac{1}{4} \, , \ee so that the scale factor is real.
 We now find both branches of solutions $x_\pm$, $x_+ \geq x_-$, becoming the same at the boundary of the inequality above, see fig.~\ref{fig:2}.
 We therefore choose $a_{\tau_{\rm min}}$ in the $x_-$ and $a_{max}$ in the $x_+$ branch.
 For the $a_{max}$ solution ($\mathcal{H}_E = - \tilde{U}_0$) we find that $a''(0) < 0 $ always.
 For the $x_-$ solution, we find that $a''(\tau_{\rm min}) > 0$ as long as $\mathcal{H}_E^{\rm max} > \mathcal{H}_E(\tau_{\rm min}) > - \tilde{U}_0$.
 The existence of the upper bound is tied to the fact that if $\mathcal{H}_E$ is too high at $\tau_{\rm min}$ (for example if one sends $\tilde{U}_{\text{global min.}} \rightarrow -\infty$ in fig.~\ref{fig:1}), the friction will not be enough to stop the particle, resulting in overshooting.
-In the rest we shall assume that the effective potential does not exhibit such pathological characteristics\footnote{Another possibility is that the potential in the Euclidean region has both a local minimum and maximum as studied in~\cite{Betzios:2024oli}, so that the Euclidean motion in the inverted potential cannot exhibit overshooting.}.
+In the rest we shall assume that the effective potential does not exhibit such pathological characteristics~\footnote{Another possibility is that the potential in the Euclidean region has both a local minimum and maximum as studied in~\cite{Betzios:2024oli}, so that the Euclidean motion in the inverted potential cannot exhibit overshooting.}.

-The result of this analysis is that we can generically obtain the wanted wormhole solutions, using a predominently magnetic type of radiation for a spatially compact early universe, as long as the inequality \eqref{eq:radbound} is respected.
-In this Letter we do not analyse further possible mechanisms by which such primordial magnetic fields can be produced, see~\cite{Giovannini:2003yn,Brandenburg:2004jv,Barrow:2006ch,Subramanian:2015lua,Kandus:2010nw} for reviews that focus on their generation during and after inflation.
+The result of this analysis is that we can generically obtain the wanted wormhole solutions for a spatially compact early universe, using relativistic fields with a slightly dominant magnetic component, as long as the inequality \eqref{eq:radbound} is respected.
+In this paper we do not analyse further possible mechanisms by which such primordial magnetic fields can be produced, see~\cite{Giovannini:2003yn,Brandenburg:2004jv,Barrow:2006ch,Subramanian:2015lua,Kandus:2010nw} for reviews that focus on their generation during and after inflation.